kztmk/x_Autopost/README.md

 ### Post Data

-Posts are stored in Google Sheets with the following columns:
+Posts are stored in Google Sheets ("Posts" sheet) with the following columns:

-- `id`: Unique identifier for the post
+- `id`: Unique identifier for the post (e.g., UUID).
-- `postSchedule`: Date and time for the scheduled post
+- `createdAt`: Timestamp when the post data was created (Optional, added by some functions).
-- `postTo`: X account ID to post from
+- `postTo`: X account ID (from `xauth` properties) to post from.
-- `content`: Post content/text
+- `content`: Post text content.
-- `media`: Media URLs (comma-separated)
+- `media`: **JSON string** representing an array of media objects.
+Each object should have at least a `fileId` property corresponding to a file in Google Drive.
+Example: `[{"fileId":"GOOGLE_DRIVE_FILE_ID_1"}, {"fileId":"GOOGLE_DRIVE_FILE_ID_2"}]`
+- `postSchedule`: Date and time for the scheduled post.
-- `inReplyToInternal`: ID of another post this is replying to
+- `inReplyToInternal`: The `id` (from the first column) of another post in the "Posts" or "Posted" sheet that this post should reply to.
-- `postId`: X post ID after posting
+- `postId`: (Initially empty) Populated with the X post ID after successful posting.
-- `inReplyToOnX`: X post ID this is replying to
+- `inReplyToOnX`: (Initially empty) Populated with the X post ID of the tweet being replied to after successful posting.

+### Posted Data

+Successfully posted items are moved to the "Posted" sheet, which includes the columns from "Posts" plus:

+- `postedAt`: Timestamp when the post was successfully published to X.

 ### X Authentication

-Authentication data includes:
+Authentication data is stored in Script Properties (`PropertiesService`) with keys like `xauth_<accountId>`.
+Each property stores a JSON string with:

-- `accountId`: Unique identifier for the X account
+- `accountId`: Unique identifier for the X account (matches `postTo` value).
-- `apiKey`: X API consumer key
+- `apiKey`: X API consumer key.
-- `apiKeySecret`: X API consumer secret
+- `apiKeySecret`: X API consumer secret.
-- `apiAccessToken`: X API access token
+- `accessToken`: X API access token.
-- `apiAccessTokenSecret`: X API access token secret
+- `accessTokenSecret`: X API access token secret.
+- `note`: (Optional) A user-defined note for the account.

 ## Automated Posting Workflow

-1. The `autoPostToX()` function is triggered to run every minute via a time-based trigger
+1. The `autoPostToX()` function is triggered based on a schedule (e.g., every minute).
+2. It sorts the "Posts" sheet by `postSchedule` (ascending).
-2. It checks for posts scheduled within the next minute
+3. It checks for posts scheduled within the allowed time window (past/present or near future based on trigger interval).
-3. For each post due for publication:
+4. For the **first** eligible post found:
-   - A cache system prevents duplicate processing
+    - A cache system prevents duplicate processing during concurrent runs.
-   - Media is uploaded if attached to the post
-   - Reply relationships are resolved
+    - If the `media` column contains a valid JSON string, it parses it, retrieves files from Google Drive using the `fileId`s, and uploads them to X using the simple media upload endpoint (v1.1).
+    - If `inReplyToInternal` is set, it finds the corresponding `postId` from the "Posted" or "Posts" sheet.
-   - OAuth 1.0a authentication is used for X API requests
+    - OAuth 1.0a authentication is used for all X API requests.
-   - The post is published using X API v2
+    - The post (with text, media IDs, and reply ID if applicable) is published using the X API v2 tweets endpoint.
-   - Published posts are moved from "Posts" to "Posted" sheet
+    - On success, the post data is moved from the "Posts" sheet to the "Posted" sheet, and the `postId` and `postedAt` columns are updated.
-   - The sheet is sorted to maintain chronological order
+    - The function **exits** after the first successful post (1 post per trigger run).
+5. If a post's `postSchedule` is too far in the future, the loop breaks (since posts are sorted).
+6. After the loop, if no posts with valid schedules remain in the "Posts" sheet, the `autoPostToX` trigger is automatically deleted.

 ## Error Handling